Section 5: Financial Information

 Tuition and Fee Refund Policy

-See the University’s Course Catalogue for specifics on the tuition and refund policy.
+See the University’s course catalogue (catalogue.uarts.edu) for complete refund policy.